REAL NURSES, REAL CONVERSATIONS

 Why I Left Nursing

 I am an RN studying to be a Physician Assistant.
 I have been training in the medical model for PA school after my nursing school education.
-I’ve essentially sat in on the training of both MDs and RNs and can tell you stereotypes are engrained on both sides.
+I’ve essentially sat in on the training of both MDs and RNs and can tell you stereotypes are ingrained on both sides.

 Doctors are groomed to expect to have nurses “bugging” them for orders, calling them with useless and non-important updates, and causing unnecessary drama.